 Flooding in Queensland and New South Wales

-To address the immediate and long-term impacts from these floods, a range of assistance has been activated through charities, as well as state and commonwealth disaster recovery funding arrangements.
+To address the immediate and long-term impacts from these floods, a range of assistance was activated through charities, as well as state and commonwealth disaster recovery funding arrangements.

-Between February and April 2022, the Australian Red Cross raised $53.9 million through the Australia Unites Telethon Appeal ($27.2 million) and Queensland and New South Wales Floods Appeal ($26.7 million).
-All proceeds from the Telethon Appeal were distributed as direct cash assistance to people impacted by the floods.
-In addition, $1.6 million was spent to deliver 24/7 support during the floods (ARC 2023b).
+In the aftermath of the Queensland and New South Wales floods, the Australian Red Cross raised $55.6 million.
+Of this, $27.2 million was raised through the Australia Unites Telethon Appeal and $28.4 million was raised through the Queensland and New South Wales Floods Appeal.
+All proceeds from the Telethon Appeal were distributed as direct cash assistance to people impacted by the floods (ARC 2023b).

 Impact of COVID–19 on giving